-Once you’ve decide to experiment with a self-compassion practice, it can be helpful to sample several types in order to find a style and/or teacher that personally resonates with you.
-There are many trusted books now available on the subject including:
+Once you’ve decide to experiment with a self-compassion practice, it can be helpful to sample several types in order to find a style and/or teacher that resonates with you personally.
+There are a few books I like on the subject including:

 - Self Compassion: The Proven Power of Being Kind to Yourself by Dr. Kristin Neff